 - Brown beef in individual batches (one beef selection at a time) and remove from pan.

-- Add beef broth to the hot pan, using your wooden spoon to scrape up tiny bit of flavor before reserving.
+- Add beef broth to the hot pan, using your wooden spoon to scrape up tiny bit of flavor before reserving the broth.

-- Once beef is browned, add it to slow cooker.
+- Once beef is browned, add it to slow cooker, along with the broth.

-- Also to the slow cooker add onions, broth, salt, pepper, cumin, thyme, chili, tomato sauce + paste and bay leaves.
+- Also to the slow cooker add onions, garlic, salt, cumin, all purpose seasoning, thyme, chili, tomato sauce + paste and bay leaves.

-- Simmer on the slow cooker on high for 4 hours.
+- Simmer in the slow cooker on high for 4 hours.

 - Garnish with scallions, cilantro or sliced avocado as desired.